 (a) willful violation of any reasonable school board regulation.
 Such regulation must be clear and definite to provide notice to pupils that they must conform their conduct to its requirements;

 (b) willful conduct that significantly disrupts the rights of others to an education, or the ability of school personnel to perform their duties, or school sponsored extracurricular activities; or

 (c) willful conduct that endangers the pupil or other pupils, or surrounding persons, including school district employees, or property of the school.

 Subd.
 3. Parent notification and meeting.
-If a pupil's total days of removal from school exceeds ten cumulative days in a school year, the school district shall make reasonable attempts to convene a meeting with the pupil and the pupil's parent or guardian prior to subsequently removing the pupil from school and, with the permission of the parent or guardian, arrange for a mental health screening for the pupil.
+If a pupil's total days of removal from school exceeds ten cumulative days in a school year, the school district shall make reasonable attempts to convene a meeting with the pupil and the pupil's parent or guardian before subsequently removing the pupil from school and, with the permission of the parent or guardian, arrange for a mental health screening for the pupil.
 The district is not required to pay for the mental health screening.
 The purpose of this meeting is to attempt to determine the pupil's need for assessment or other services or whether the parent or guardian should have the pupil assessed or diagnosed to determine whether the pupil needs treatment for a mental health disorder.